-You can contact the Uniform Shop directly by email to: stcolumbasuniformshop@hotmail.com
+You can contact the Uniform Shop directly by email to: stcolumbasuniformshop@gmail.com

-The St Columba's Uniform Shop is a 'not for profit' subcommittee of the P&F and endeavours to keep uniform prices as affordable as possible.
+The St Columba's Uniform Shop is 'not for profit' and endeavours to keep uniform prices as affordable as possible.

 CODE OF DRESS

 A. The St.Columba's School uniform should be worn with pride on all occasions.
 It is our collective responsibility (parents, students and staff) to ensure the Code of Dress requirements apply to all students.